Xilinx/inference-server/main/_sources/benchmarking.rst.txt

 Benchmarking
 ============

-Xilinx Inference Server can be benchmarked from the command-line using the benchmarking utility.
+AMD Inference Server can be benchmarked from the command-line using the benchmarking utility.

 .. code-block:: bash